jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/lsa_selector/index.rst

 contexts, associated timing user :ref:`can be plugged directly <widgets/lsa_selector/examples:PyJapc example>` into :class:`~pyjapc.PyJapc`.

+The data is accessed via :mod:`pjlsa` library.
+By default the widget instantiates LSA client connected to the ``gpn`` server.
+Is is also possible to use a custom :class:`~pjlsa.LSAClient` object by instantiating a :class:`~accwidgets.lsa_selector.LsaSelectorModel` with ``lsa`` argument and passing it to the widget.
+This widget takes full advantage of accwidgets' :ref:`widget-specific dependencies <install:Specifying dependencies>` to not create a hard dependency on :mod:`pjlsa`, when the widget is not used.

 Cycles/contexts are retrieved for a specific accelerator.

 .. note:: Not all accelerators that are defined by LSA framework are visible, primarily because they are obsolete: